ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ### Submit deposit

-In Phase 0, all incoming validator deposits originate from the Ethereum 1.0 PoW chain.
+In Phase 0, all incoming validator deposits originate from the Ethereum 1.0 proof-of-work chain.
 Deposits are made to the [deposit contract](../core/0_deposit-contract.md) located at `DEPOSIT_CONTRACT_ADDRESS`.

 To submit a deposit: